 So, without looking physically into the mechanics, how can you tell it’s going to be a strong one?

 The answer lies in the diameter of the flush valve.
 The bigger it is, the stronger the flush will be.
 This is because a large flush valve diameter allows more water to flow out of the tank faster.
-That translate into higher water flow rate.
+That translates into a higher water flow rate.

-With a high flow rate, it means stronger push.
-A heavy load needs a strong push isn’t it?
+With a high flow rate, it means a stronger push.
+A heavy load needs a strong push, isn’t it?